 If the Depositary for a series of Debt Securities is at any time unwilling or unable to continue as Depositary and a successor Depositary is not appointed by the Company within 90 days, the Company will issue individual Debt Securities of such series in definitive form in exchange for the Global Security or Securities representing such series of Debt Securities.
 In addition, we may at any time and in our sole discretion (subject to any limitations described in the Prospectus Supplement relating to such Debt Securities) determine not to have the Debt Securities of a series represented by one or more Global Securities.
+In such event, the Company will issue individual Debt Securities of such series in definitive form in exchange for the Global Securities representing such series of Debt Securities of such series of Debt Securities.
 In such event, the Company will issue individual Debt Securities of such series in definitive form in exchange for the Global Security or Securities representing such series of Debt Securities.
 (Section 305)